joeltimothyoh/Copy-Files/README.md

 ```

 ## Security
-Unverified scripts are disallowed to be run by default.
+Unverified scripts are restricted from being run by default.
 To run Copy-Files, you will need to allow the execution of unverified scripts.

-To do so, open PowerShell as an Administrator.
+To do so, open PowerShell as an *Administrator*.
 Then simply run the command:

 ```
 Set-ExecutionPolicy Unrestricted -Force